-Careful removal of paint from a stone wall can restore the stone's natural wicking properties and much of the original character and appearance of a building.
+Careful removal of paint or rough cast from a stone wall can restore the stone's natural wicking properties and much of the original character and appearance of a building.
 Again the use of a specialist is strongly advised to ensure the underlying stone work is protected.
+There may be instances where the paint or roughcast is so strongly adhered to the underlying surface that its removal could damage the stone, in which case it is best left alone.
 Trial samples on the least conspicuous parts of the building can be invaluable.

 Sometimes stone walls, once exposed, turn out to not be in good enough condition to be left in their natural state.
 Removal of inappropriate paint is nevertheless still worthwhile and should be followed by stone repairs and repointing as necessary before repainting with a suitable paint finish.
-See 6B (I), c) Application of Paint and Render.

-c) Application of paint or render
+1.3 Application of paint or render

 Exposed natural stonework, should not be painted or rendered except in special circumstances and where, the original finish was paint or render.
-Where this is the case a micro-porous mineral paint should be used or a like-for-like render, respectively.
+Where this is the case a micro-porous mineral paint should be used or a like-for-like render. respectively.
 The painting of stone window and door margins and quoins in a contrasting colour to the walls is a traditional feature on many buildings and will be permitted on a like-for like basis.
-In exceptional circumstances the application of a harl or lime wash to natural stone may be pertinent for adverse weather protection, but should always be discussed with the National Park .
+In exceptional circumstances the application of a harl or lime wash to natural stone may be pertinent for adverse weather protection, but should always be discussed with the National Park Authority.

-All painted external surfaces including rainwater goods, doors, windows and railings should be regularly inspected and repainted where needed This will provide continuous protection from the elements and help ensure the building looks and performs as it did when first built.
+All painted external surfaces including rainwater goods, doors, windows and railings should be regularly inspected and repainted where needed.
+This will provide continuous protection from the elements and help ensure the building looks and performs as it did when first built.